FiditeNemini/z-image-turbo-mlx/WALKTHROUGH-DOCUMENTATION.md

 2. **Fast Generation** - Creates detailed 1024×1024 images in just 9 steps (typically 30-60 seconds depending on your Mac).

+3. **Speed Acceleration** - LeMiCa caching can make generation up to 30% faster with minimal quality impact.

-3. **High Quality** - The underlying Z-Image-Turbo model has 6 billion parameters, producing professional-quality results.
+4. **High Quality** - The underlying Z-Image-Turbo model has 6 billion parameters, producing professional-quality results.

-4. **Multiple Ways to Use** - Whether you prefer clicking buttons in a web interface or typing commands in a terminal, both options are available.
+5. **Multiple Ways to Use** - Whether you prefer clicking buttons in a web interface or typing commands in a terminal, both options are available.

-5. **LoRA Support** - Customize your generations with style and concept LoRAs for unique artistic effects.
+6. **LoRA Support** - Customize your generations with style and concept LoRAs for unique artistic effects.

+7. **Upscaling Options** - Enhance detail with latent upscaling and/or pixel-space ESRGAN upscaling.

 ### How Does It Work?
 (The Simple Version)